Be In The Know

 VirginiaBeach.gov/EventInfo is the central communications hub for event logistics and impacts throughout the year.
 Prior to each event, “know before you go” information is added.
 The information also is shared on City social media, such as Facebook, X (formerly Twitter) and Instagram, along with email channels before each event.

 - Visit VirginiaBeach.gov/EventInfo to view potential impacts to residents and visitors, such as road closures and parking restrictions, prior to each event.
-This page also has a “Resources’ section with downloadable materials, such as an event flyer and social media graphics.
+This page also has a “Resources" section with a downloadable event flyer.

 - Enroll in VBAlert text notifications to receive updates and emergency alerts during all major events at the Oceanfront.
 Text VBEVENTS to 67283 to sign up.
 You can opt out at any time by replying LEAVE VBEVENTS.